- There were around 163,000 cancer deaths in the UK in 2014, that’s 450 deaths every day.

 - Mortality rates in the UK are lower than the More Developed Regions of the world in males, but higher in females.
 For both sexes, rates in the UK are higher than the Less Developed Regions of the world.

 Cancer mortality statistics

-Almost half of all deaths from cancer are from lung, bowel, breast or prostate cancers, 2012, UK
+Almost half of all cancer deaths are lung, bowel, breast or prostate cancer, 2014, UK

 Proportion of UK deaths